ccarabine/payrollapp/README.md

 ___
 The user will be prompted to select an option by typing in the relevant numeral

-*Option 1* typed from the process / amend payroll menu (1.
-Add Employee’s hours)<br>
+*Option 1* typed from the 'process / amend payroll menu' to go 'Add Employee’s hours' option<br>
-The user will be then prompted to enter the employee number, validation will check if the employee number is in the google sheets employee detail sheet.
+The user will then be prompted to enter the employee number, validation will check if the employee number is in the google sheets employee detail sheet.

 There is additional validation to ensure there is no employee record already entered into google sheets employee payroll sheet, to avoid duplicates.

 If there is already an existing employee record in the payroll sheet, the application will provide feedback to the user

-“Employees hours already entered in wkxx, please go to option 2 to amend”
+'Employees hours already entered in wkxx, please go to option 2 to amend'

 ‘Press any key to clear the screen and return to the display payroll menu’ message will be displayed to give the user time to view the information